agnesdeng/misle/README.md

 ## Recent updates and added features
-- ** Mixgb imputer with GPU support.
+- Mixgb imputer with GPU support.
-- ** Tensorflow 2 compatible.
+- Tensorflow 2 compatible.
-- ** Imputation models can be saved to impute new unseen data.
+- Imputation models can be saved to impute new unseen data.
-- ** Fixed bugs related to impute.new( ) function for mixgb imputer.
+- Fixed bugs related to impute.new( ) function for mixgb imputer.
-- ** A data cleaning function for users to roughly check their data before feeding in an imputer.
+- A data cleaning function for users to roughly check their data before feeding in an imputer.
-- ** Added several error and warning messages related to user errors.
+- Added several error and warning messages related to user errors for mixgb.

 ## Under development
+- Fixing bugs and add warning messages user errors for midae and mivae.
-- ** Migrate TensorFlow 1 code to TensorFlow 2
+- Migrate TensorFlow 1 code to TensorFlow 2
-- ** Writing up documentation and vignette
+- Writing up documentation and vignette
-- ** Pretune hyperparamters for imputers
+- Pretune hyperparamters for imputers
-- ** Diagnostic plots for imputation results
+- Visual diagnostic for imputation results